NordicSemiconductor/zcbor/README.md

 Name                      | Description
 ------------------------- | -----------
-`ZCBOR_CANONICAL`         | When encoding lists and maps, do not use indefinite length encoding.
+`ZCBOR_CANONICAL`         | Assume canonical encoding (AKA "deterministically encoded CBOR").
+When encoding lists and maps, do not use indefinite length encoding.
 Enabling `ZCBOR_CANONICAL` increases code size and makes the encoding library more often use state backups.
+When decoding, ensure that the incoming data conforms to canonical encoding, i.e. no indefinite length encoding, and always using minimal length encoding (e.g. not using 16 bits to encode a value < 256).
+Note: the map ordering constraint in canonical encoding is not checked.
 `ZCBOR_VERBOSE`           | Print messages on encoding/decoding errors (`zcbor_print()`), and also a trace message (`zcbor_trace()`) for each decoded value, and in each generated function (when using code generation).
 Requires `printk` as found in Zephyr.
 `ZCBOR_ASSERTS`           | Enable asserts (`zcbor_assert()`).
 When they fail, the assert statements instruct the current function to return a `ZCBOR_ERR_ASSERTION` error.
 If `ZCBOR_VERBOSE` is enabled, a message is printed.
 `ZCBOR_STOP_ON_ERROR`     | Enable the `stop_on_error` functionality.
 This makes all functions abort their execution if called when an error has already happened.